Agent Deployment in Special Environments

 • When two Pods on different Nodes communicate, data can be collected from three locations: eBPF Syscall, cBPF Pod NIC, and cBPF Node NIC.

-Data collection capabilities under different K8s CNIs (Pod-to-Pod communication scenarios)
+Data collection capabilities under different K8s CNIs (Pod-to-Pod communication scenario)

-Data collection capabilities under different K8s CNIs (Pod-to-Pod communication scenarios)
+Data collection capabilities under different K8s CNIs (Pod-to-Pod communication scenario)

-However, under certain CNIs, due to the uniqueness of the traffic path, the data collected by the DeepFlow Agent will differ:
+However, under certain CNIs, due to the particularity of the traffic path, the data collected by DeepFlow Agent will differ:

-• In the Cilium CNI environment (top right of the figure above):
+• In a Cilium CNI environment (upper right corner of the figure above):

-• When two Pods on the same Node communicate, data can be collected from one location: eBPF Syscall.
+• When two Pods on the same Node communicate, data can be collected only from the eBPF Syscall location.

-• When two Pods on different Nodes communicate, data can be collected from two locations: eBPF Syscall and cBPF Node NIC, the latter collected from Node eth0.
+• When two Pods on different Nodes communicate, data can be collected from eBPF Syscall and cBPF Node NIC, the latter collected from Node eth0.

-• In MACVlan, Huawei Cloud CCE Turbo (opens new window), and other CNI environments (bottom left of the figure above):
+• In MACVlan, Huawei Cloud CCE Turbo (opens new window), and other CNI environments (lower left corner of the figure above):

-• Using MACVlan sub-interfaces instead of Veth-Pair + Bridge, there is no corresponding Pod NIC in the Root Netns, but all Pod traffic can be seen on Node eth0.
+• MACVlan sub-interfaces are used instead of Veth-Pair + Bridge.
+In this case, there is no corresponding Pod NIC in the Root Netns, but all Pod traffic can be seen on Node eth0.

-• In this case, the DeepFlow Agent can be configured with tap_mode = 1 (virtual mirror) to treat the traffic on the Node NIC as if it were collected on the Pod NIC.
+• In this case, DeepFlow Agent can be configured as described below with tap_mode = 1 (virtual mirror), treating the traffic on the Node NIC as if it were collected on the Pod NIC.

-• When two Pods on the same Node communicate, data can be collected from two locations: eBPF Syscall and cBPF Pod NIC, the latter collected from Node eth0.
+• When two Pods on the same Node communicate, data can be collected from eBPF Syscall and cBPF Pod NIC, the latter collected from Node eth0.

-• However, since there is only one copy of the communication traffic on eth0, the client and server share one set of cBPF Pod NIC data.
+• However, since there is only one copy of the communication traffic on eth0, the client and server share the same cBPF Pod NIC data.

-• When two Pods on different Nodes communicate, data can be collected from two locations: eBPF Syscall and cBPF Pod NIC, the latter collected from Node eth0.
+• When two Pods on different Nodes communicate, data can be collected from eBPF Syscall and cBPF Pod NIC, the latter collected from Node eth0.

-• In the IPVlan CNI environment (bottom right of the figure above):
+• In an IPVlan CNI environment (lower right corner of the figure above):

-• Using IPVlan sub-interfaces instead of Veth-Pair + Bridge, there is no corresponding Pod NIC in the Root Netns, and only the traffic of Pods entering and leaving the Node can be seen on Node eth0.
+• IPVlan sub-interfaces are used instead of Veth-Pair + Bridge.
+In this case, there is no corresponding Pod NIC in the Root Netns, and only Pod traffic entering and leaving the Node can be seen on Node eth0.

-• When two Pods on the same Node communicate, data can be collected from one location: eBPF Syscall.
+• When two Pods on the same Node communicate, data can be collected only from the eBPF Syscall location.

-• When two Pods on different Nodes communicate, data can be collected from two locations: eBPF Syscall and cBPF Node NIC, the latter collected from Node eth0.
+• When two Pods on different Nodes communicate, data can be collected from eBPF Syscall and cBPF Node NIC, the latter collected from Node eth0.

-Additionally, eBPF XDP can also be used in conjunction with IPVlan (e.g., Alibaba Cloud's Terway CNI (opens new window)), where the traffic collection capability is equivalent to Cilium or IPVlan.
+In addition, eBPF XDP can also be used in combination with IPVlan (for example, Alibaba Cloud's Terway CNI (opens new window)), in which case the traffic collection capability is equivalent to Cilium or IPVlan.

 Some reference materials: